cmrfrd/SnakeSpace/README.md

 ### Namespacing

+`SnakeSpace` behaves in between a `str`, and it's own custom object.

-`SnakeSpace` will behave like a `str` when being operated on with a `str`.
+`SnakeSpace` will behave like a `str` when being operated on with another `str` ex: `S.a + 'woop' # -> 'awoop`.
 However `SnakeSpace` have slightly different behavior when being operated on by other `SnakeSpace`s to support common namespacing operations

-`SnakeSpace` can also be used for composing and comparing other `SnakeSpace`s.
+`SnakeSpace` can be used for composing and comparing other `SnakeSpace`s.

 You can see if a `SnakeSpace` is a subspace of another by using `in`